Work With a Road Construction Zone Accident Lawyer to Get the Compensation You Deserve

 Most Common Causes for Road Construction Zone Accidents

-One common form of a highway construction accident occurs when a worker is struck by heavy equipment.
+One common form of a highway road construction accident occurs when a worker is struck by heavy equipment.
 The largest factor in worker deaths is being hit by a vehicle passing through the work zone.
 The Bureau of Labor Statistics posits that being struck by a vehicle or some form of construction equipment is responsible for more than half of on-the-job fatalities.
 Whether intentional or accidental, these types of deaths and injuries are largely due to negligence on someone’s part, whether it is a passing driver or a fellow worker.

 The most common causes of roadway construction zone accidents include: